dubiZA/dubiza.github.io/content/posts/configuring-the-aws-cli.md

     mfa_serial = arn:aws:iam::210987654321:mfa/iam_user_name
     source_profile = default

 The first stanza is a reference to the default "profile" and credentials set up in the shared credentials file.
-The second and third stanzas are named profiles, `org-master` and `larning` in this case, which tells the CLI how to access and assume the role required to use the profile.
+The second and third stanzas are named profiles, `org-master` and `learning` in this case, which tells the CLI how to access and assume the role required to use the profile.
 The important bits are `role_arn`, `mfa_serial` and `source_profile`. `role_arn` should be for the role in the account which you want to jump in to.
 The `mfa_serial` tells the CLI in which account the MFA device is configured and this should match the account specified in the `source_profile` section.

 You will notice in the `org-master` profile, that the AWS account ID in the role ARN and MFA device ARN are the same.
-In this case, it's because I want to assume the priviledged role in the same account as the IAM user assuming the role.
+In this case, it's because I want to assume the privileged role in the same account as the IAM user assuming the role.

 In the `learning` profile, the account ID in the role ARN and MFA device ARN are different.
 This is because the IAM user defined in the `source_profile` (the default profile configured with the access key and secret access key for my IAM user) is to assume the role in the account with the ID specified in the `role_arn`.
 This all probably sounds terribly confusing.
 But once it's configured and you've issued `aws sts get-caller-identity` a few times, with and without the `--profile` flag, you will see how this all works.